The Maxson Laboratory

 Thai Nguyen

 Thai graduated from the University of Florida with a B.S. in microbiology, where she studied environmental coliphages in Dr. James Maruniak’s lab.
 Afterwards, she worked on the genetic improvement of biofuel crops and was a bioenergy team member on the U.S. Department of Energy-sponsored ROGUE Project.
 During her time at the University of Florida, she developed a passion for programming and its interdisciplinary applications.
-Thai is now a graduate student in the Bioinformatics and Genomics Master’s Program at the University of Oregon and a computational biology intern at OHSU.
+Thai then completed her Bioinformatics and Genomics Master’s Degree at the University of Oregon.
 She is also a developer of CITE-Viz, an interactive, user-friendly CITE-seq data exploration app designed to help biologists profile cell populations of interest.
 In the Maxson Lab, she works on pipelines and tools to analyze sequencing data and enjoys providing bioinformatics support to everyone.
-Thai is always open to learning new things and looks forward to expanding her knowledge of blood cancers.

 Picture